David Reale

 David Reale is a Canadian actor.
-Reale gained fame at the age of 16 for voicing Kai Hiwatari from the original Beyblade anime series, which ran from 2001-2005.
-From 2010-2013, Reale provided the voice of another Beyblade character, Tsubasa Otori, in Beyblade: Metal Fusion/Masters/Fury.
-He had a recurring role in Suits between 2011 and 2019 playing Benjamin.
+Reale gained fame at the age of 16 for voicing Kai Hiwatari from the original Beyblade anime series, which ran from 2001 to 2005.
+From 2010 to 2013, Reale provided the voice of another Beyblade character, Tsubasa Otori, in Beyblade: Metal Fusion/Masters/Fury.
+He had a recurring role as IT tech Benjamin on Suits between 2011 and 2019.

 Early life

 Reale was raised in Caledon, Ontario, and attended Robert F. Hall Catholic Secondary School.

 Career

 Reale's first notable appearance was as Glen Coco, a minor role in Mean Girls.
 His most notable television role is Benjamin on Suits.

 Reale rose to fame as a child voice actor by voicing Kai Hiwatari on the English version of Beyblade, and also the voice actor of Tsubasa Otori from the spin-off series Beyblade: Metal Fusion.
 For a brief amount of time, he also voiced Ace Grit and Ren Krawler from the anime series Bakugan: New Vestroia and Bakugan: Gundalian Invaders respectively.
 Reale replaced Alex House as Ace's voice actor towards the end of New Vestroia, and he voiced Ren during the early parts of Gundalian Invaders, before being replaced by Peter Cugno for the remainder of the season.

 In 2016 he starred as the titular character in a Canadian stage adaptation of My Name Is Asher Lev.